The Patriot Post® · Good Bye, Old Man...

-I am my father’s youngest son.
-The difficult task of writing his obituary this week, was mine.
+I am my father’s youngest son, and the difficult task of writing his obituary, was mine.
 Since it was with his support and encouragement almost 20 years ago that I launched The Patriot Post, I believe it only fitting to honor his memory on our pages.
 He was a supporter in every sense of our mission advocating for Liberty.

-He was, and his family remains, very blessed with his second marriage, to Betsy, who brought into the fold two stepsons, their spouses and four step-grandchildren.
-Betsy stood steadfast by his side for 25 years, and he loved and adored her until his last breath.
+He was, and his family remains, very blessed with his second marriage, to Betsy, who also survived him.
+Betsy was steadfast by my father’s side for 25 years, and he loved and adored her until his last breath.

-Dad was both proud and humbled to have served as a naval aviator, as had his father before him in World War I. He inherited his father’s abundant wit and recalled this advice my grandfather gave him regarding final approach for carrier landings: “Learn to sneeze with your eyes open.”
+Dad was both proud and humbled to have served as a naval aviator, as was his father before him in World War I, who learned to land on converted destroyers just after WWI concluded.
+Dad inherited his father’s abundant wit and recalled this advice my grandfather gave him regarding final approach for carrier landings: “Learn to sneeze with your eyes open.”